 The dashboard relies on data from a project of the University of Illinois’ Cline Center for Advanced Social Research (https://clinecenter.illinois.edu/), called Social, Political, and Economic Event Database (SPEED) Project.
 More exactly, it visualizes the dataset posted to their website on February 15, 2018, under the name “spp_public.xls”.
 It is an event data sheet containing 62,141 newsworthy conflictual episodes from all over the world.
 The events are classified into four large groups as “political expression”, “political attack”, “disruptive state actions”, and “political reconfigurations”.
 For analytic work, two different tables were created.
 One preserved the SPEED data intact, just added some calculated columns and country-level data to it.
 The second was created by calculating yearly averages of conflict occurrence and conflict intensity for each country.
-More on the data and the analytic work is included in a paper to be presented on July 17, 2023, at the conference of the International Political Science Association in Buenos Aires, Argentina.
-The paper has been posted to the conference website and can be downloaded here.
+Related work was included in a paper presented on July 17, 2023, at the conference of the International Political Science Association in Buenos Aires, Argentina, and later developed into a publication: “Conflicts Rooted in Socio-Cultural Animosities: A Historical Analysis”, with Kenneth Keulman, Cogent Social Sciences, Vol. 10, 2024 – Issue 1, https://www.tandfonline.com/doi/full/10.1080/23311886.2024.2435587 – OPEN ACCESS

 How to use the dashboard: